cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-analyze.md

 **`ROOTPARTITION [ALL]`**

 Collect statistics only on the root partition of partitioned tables based on the data in the partitioned table.
 If possible, `ANALYZE` uses leaf partition statistics to generate root partition statistics.
 Otherwise, `ANALYZE` collects the statistics by sampling leaf partition data.
-Statistics are not collected on the leaf partitions, the data is only sampled.
-HLL statistics are not collected.
+Statistics are not collected on the leaf partitions, the data is only sampled. `ALL` statistics are not collected.

 For information about when the `ROOTPARTITION` keyword is required, see [Notes](#notes).